Setting Goals for Your Social Media PresenceApril 26, 2021

 You may already be familiar with the SMART goal framework, but if you need a quick refresher, the framework is designed to help clarify your ideas and focus your efforts to make better use of your time and resources to ultimately reach a particular goal.
 The acronym stands for: specific, measurable, attainable, relevant, and timely.
 Here are some examples of SMART goals, based on the general objectives we determined earlier:

-Generate new leads: Increase webinar registrations by 15% via Facebook promotion by 10 September 2019.
+Generate new leads: Increase open day registrations by 15% via Facebook Ads promotion by 10 July 2021.

-Increase brand awareness: Gain 500 new Facebook followers by 20 October 2019.
+Increase brand awareness: Gain 300 new LinkedIn followers by 20 October 2021.

-Increase community engagement: Receive a 25% increase in average views for all native Facebook videos by 1 December 2019.
+Grow community engagement: Receive a 25% increase in average views for all Youtube videos by 1 December 2021.